teghitsugaya/autoscaling-osp/README.md

       stress-ng --cpu 4
       htop

-   ### Back to CPU Usage Autoscaling resources tab, and look the cpu usages, its will be increases (the metrics utilyze cpu usage will be appear in every 300s)
+   ## Back to CPU Usage Autoscaling resources tab, and look the cpu usages, its will be increases (the metrics utilyze cpu usage will be appear in every 300s)
+      watch autoscalingctl show cpu-usage <name>
+      watch autoscalingctl show cpu-usage myinstance-xxxx

    ## Back to the Status resources autoscaling, observe changes in alarm status, alarm status high will be change to alert , and amount of instances
-      watch autoscaling show status <name>
+      watch autoscalingctl show status <name>
-      watch autoscaling show status myinstance-xxxx
+      watch autoscalingctl show status myinstance-xxxx